jacklohman/Police-Overload/README.md

 Project Statement:

-The purpose of this project is to use critic sentiment in combination with film data to create a model capable of predicting Rotten Tomatoes critic scores, also known as the "Tomatometer."
+The purpose of this project is to use open source police dispatch data to analyze the effects of The urban overload hypothesis (that decision making changes in environments with a high amount of stimuli) in a law enforcement setting.

 Motivation: